Lizaspire/LizHolisticCoaching/README.md

 If you are not confident with Git or web development tools, do not edit files directly.

-Non-technical content updates (for example events or schedules) are handled through a separate, simplified workflow where available.

-🛑 Important rules (please read)
+Important rules

-❌ Do not delete this repository
+Do not delete this repository

-❌ Do not rename core folders or config files
+Do not rename core folders or configuration files

-❌ Do not force-push or rewrite Git history
+Do not force-push or rewrite Git history

-❌ Do not commit secrets or passwords
+Do not commit secrets, credentials, or recovery data

+Best practices:

-✅ Keep commits small and clearly described
+Keep commits small and clearly described

-✅ Test changes locally before pushing
+Test changes locally before pushing

-✅ Treat this as a live production system
+Treat this as a live production system

 Breaking changes here can cause the website to fail deployment.

-🌿 Branching and updates
+Branching and updates

-main → live production website
+main represents the live production website

 Significant changes should ideally be reviewed before merging

 Minor updates may be committed directly if agreed in advance

+Non-technical content updates

+Some site content (for example events or schedules) may be designed to be updated outside of this repository.

+Where such workflows exist:

+Do not hard-code values that are intended to be externally managed

+Preserve existing data contracts

+Coordinate changes before altering structures or formats

-🧩 Services used (at a glance)
+Services used (at a glance)

-Service	Purpose
-GitHub	Source code and version control
+GitHub: source code and version control

-Cloudflare Pages	Hosting, builds, and deployment
+Cloudflare Pages: hosting, builds, and deployment

-IONOS	Domain registration and DNS management
+IONOS: domain registration and DNS management

 Each service has a distinct role.
 Changing or removing one can affect the site.

-🔐 Access and ownership
+Access and ownership

-This repository is owned by LM Method
+This repository is owned by the LM Method project.

 Access should be: